simpsonry1620/LLM-Inference-Calculator/README.md

 print(f"Required GPUs: {scaling_info['num_gpus_required']}")

 # Note: Throughput and latency calculations are more complex and typically
-# handled within the Web GUI (app.py) which incorporates efficiency factors
+# handled within the Web GUI (src/calculator_app/web_app.py) which incorporates efficiency factors
 # and GPU performance data.
 Direct calculation requires providing GPU TFLOPS
 # and efficiency estimates.
 ```

 ### Using Predefined Models & GPUs

-Predefined model architectures and GPU specifications are primarily utilized by the **Web GUI** (`app.py`).
-The GUI fetches configurations from helper modules (`src/advanced_calculator/modules/models.py`, `src/advanced_calculator/modules/gpus.py`) and uses them for calculations and analysis.
+Predefined model architectures and GPU specifications are primarily utilized by the **Web GUI** (`src/calculator_app/web_app.py`).
+The GUI logic itself contains or imports these configurations (potentially from helper modules within `src/calculator_app/` if refactored).

-Directly accessing these predefined configurations in a script would involve importing functions from `app.py` or the respective modules if needed, which is less common for typical usage.
+Directly accessing these predefined configurations in a script would involve importing functions from `src.calculator_app.web_app` or the respective modules if needed, which is less common for typical usage.

 ## Calculation Approaches and Assumptions